Llanthomas Castle Mound: History

 The history associated with the Llanthomas area may be older.
 When possible the Normans speeded up castle construction by building on existing Iron Age or Bronze Age hillforts, or Roman ruins or ditch, augmenting the castle's defensive architecture.
-Some antiquarian scholars believed that Llanthomas Castle Mound was built on an Iron Age tumulus.
+The evidence is thin but some antiquarian scholars believed that Llanthomas Castle Mound was built on an Iron Age tumulus.
 Until recently, many maps labelled Llanthomas Castle Mound as a tumulus.